 Give Neighbors a Heads-up

 Start off on the right foot with your new neighbors by giving them a heads-up that you expect your moving truck to deliver your items, especially if it’s going to impede their daily routines.
 They’ll appreciate the notification and may even offer to help you by moving their cars off the street or clearing shared walkways.
-You can let your soon-to-be former neighbors when the moving company is going to pick up your stuff so that they can move and adjust their schedules as needed.
+You can let your soon-to-be former neighbors know when the moving company is going to pick up your stuff so that they can adjust their schedules as needed.

 Keep Your Phone Close